-A report is only considered authentic if all accurate sources are listed.
+References are also one of the essential components of a business report because a report is only considered authentic if all accurate sources are listed.
 All references from where the data was collected are mentioned in this section.
-Data collected from third-party sources such as stats, facts and journals must be credited to their original sources.
+Data collected from third-party sources such as stats, facts, and journals must be credited to their original sources.

-The appendix is the last element of business report structure that contains supporting information which would be too bulky to include in the body of the report.
-This is considered an optional section which may or may not is included in a report.
+The appendix is the last element of the business report structure that contains supporting information that would be too bulky to include in the body of the report.
+This is considered an optional section that may or may not be included in a report.

 It contains specialized information such as maps, questionnaires, interviews, letters, etc.